 That said, there are some key takeaways for every employer managing a multigenerational workforce.

 A recent poll found that 16% of Gen Z and Millennial employees have already quit a job if they are not given the proper technology to perform it.
-And 34% of Millennial leaders have turned down jobs that used dated or hard-to-use technology.
+And 34% of Millennial leaders and younger workers have turned down jobs that used dated or hard-to-use technology.

 We can only expect these numbers to rise as tech becomes more and more integrated into the office.
 If companies want to attract and keep top talent, the days of skirting by on bad technology solutions are over.

 The media may like to play up the differences between generations, but the reality is that these groupings are imprecise at best.
 You’ll find great diversity among individuals in the same generation, and similarities across generations.

 But there is one important similarity that spans all generations, whether dealing with older workers or younger workers.
 Every generation prefers a flexible and agile work environment to some degree.
 As the pandemic has made clear, the future is hybrid.
 Companies that offer flexible and hybrid workplace options are the ones most likely to succeed in today’s world.

 When managing a diverse workforce, smart employers should always keep the focus on employee experience.
 This is basically the sum total of an employee’s interactions with their employer.

 When dealing with multiple generations, it’s also best to communicate through a variety of channels to accommodate different communication styles.